luciancooper/cli-screencast/website/docs/captureSpawn.md

 captureSpawn('echo', ['Hello World!'], {
     columns: 50,
     rows: 10,
-    // echo must be executed in a shell on windows
+    shell: process.platform === 'win32', // echo must be executed in a shell on Windows
-    shell: process.platform === 'win32',
     cursorHidden: true,
-    includeCommand: false,
-}).then((svg) => {
+    includeCommand: false, // Don't include the command in output }).then((svg) => {
-    // svg output string...
+    // Use or save the generated SVG string here
 });
 ```